 You should not send direct marketing content to staff or students without their prior consent – they need to opt in to receive it.

-If you have a one-off piece of direct marketing content to promote, you could contact Elizabeth or Martha to see if there is an existing sign up newsletter which would be appropriate.
+If you have a one-off piece of direct marketing content to promote, you could contact Elizabeth or Nikita to see if there is an existing sign up newsletter which would be appropriate.

 If you are not sure if your content counts as direct marketing, or what approach you should take, please contact Elizabeth Nixon (Internal Communications Manager) or Robert Scott (Data Protection Officer).